mrd0x/secblog/src/pages/adplus-debugging-tool-lsass-dump/index.md

 ## Required Privileges

-I tested this out with administrator privileges and it wasn't creating the dump file.
+I tried using Adplus to dump LSASS with administrator privileges and it wasn't creating the dump file.
 As it turns out you need SYSTEM privileges to create the dump file.
 If you have administrator privileges it shouldn't be that hard to find a way to SYSTEM so I'll leave that up to you to figure out.

 ## Creating a memory dump

 Its quite simple to create a memory dump, run the following command.

-    #Exe
+    #Executable file
     adplus.exe -hang -pn lsass.exe -o c:\users\mr.d0x\output\folder -quiet

     #Vbs script